 - Read more: Alumni profiles

-EDGE staff and faculty have deep networks in the practitioner world through our connections with alumni, EDGE Advisory Board members, EDGE Seminar speakers, and our personal networks across the energy value chain and corporate sustainability realm.
+At Fuqua, you’ll get a wide range of support for your job search from both the Career Management Center and EDGE.
+Our staff and faculty have deep networks in the practitioner world through our connections with alumni, EDGE Advisory Board members, EDGE Seminar speakers, and our personal networks across the energy value chain and corporate sustainability realm.
 We bring these networks to bear to help students develop meaningful relationships with industry decision-makers for project opportunities during the academic year as well as recruiting opportunities.
-EDGE Managing Director Katie Kross is a frequent speaker nationally on the topic of sustainability and energy careers.
+Both EDGE Executive Director Dan Vermeer and EDGE Managing Director Katie Kross work to help connect students with energy and sustainability industry connections.